ign0r3dh4x0r/.github/profile/README.md

 # Account moved to [@sowmiksudo](https://github.com/sowmiksudo)
-## For new projects and updates follow that account.
+## For new projects and updates follow @sowmiksudo account.